Gilmore Car Museum

 Kohl Children’s Museum

-Science + You
+Science + You – International Travelling Exhibit

-Imagine a small-scale laboratory where kids can help clear the bloodstream of germs; solve problems using a glove box, beakers, and test tubes; manipulate machines to mix and separate substances; investigate objects using microscopes; create a healthy soup in a test kitchen, and share their discoveries with others.
+Imagine a small-scale laboratory where children can dive into science by helping clear the bloodstream of germs; solve problems using a glove box, beakers, and test tubes; manipulate machines to mix and separate substances; investigate objects using microscopes; create a healthy soup in a test kitchen, and share their discoveries with others.
+The venue is Science + You, a traveling exhibit.

-The venue is Science + You, a traveling exhibit featuring 11 interactive elements in which children can explore machines, processes, and technology that demonstrate the role science plays to keep them healthy.
+This international traveling exhibit features 11 interactive elements in which children can explore machines, processes, and technology that demonstrate the role science plays in keeping them healthy.
 Children experience procedures similar to those of a real-life laboratory and walk through a pretend shower to be bathed in blue lights before putting on a white Abbott lab coat.

 Xibitz worked with Kohl Children’s Museum of Greater Chicago, scientists at Abbott Labs, and Kraemer Design + Production to create this unique environment.
-This traveling children’s exhibit stimulates interest in the role scientists to play in the health and wellness of people all over the world.
-Underwritten by the Abbott Fund, the exhibit opened at the Kohl in Glenview, Illinois, and has traveled to San Francisco; Washington D.C.; Mannheim, Germany; and São Paulo, Brazil.
+This traveling children’s exhibit stimulates interest in the role scientists play in the health and wellness of people all over the world.

 kohl children's museum exhibition fabrication xibitz